-The Donkey Sanctuary and its partners are warning of a potential disease epidemic in West Africa, as Nigeria declares an outbreak of Equine Influenza, a highly contagious disease that affects all equines.
+The Donkey Sanctuary is warning of a potential disease epidemic in West Africa, as Nigeria declares an outbreak of Equine Influenza, a highly contagious disease that affects all equines.

-At the same time, the coalition is imploring the at-risk countries to immediately prohibit movement of donkeys along trade routes and to tackle illegal movements.
+At the same time, The Donkey Sanctuary is imploring the at-risk countries to immediately prohibit movement of donkeys along trade routes and to tackle illegal movements.